Biomass Is Good For The Environment — Good For Business

 Financial support is available from many different funding programmes.

-- Energy crops grown specifically or use as fuel, these include grasses, sugar crops, starch crops, oil crops and hydroponics.
+Energy crops grown specifically for use as fuel, these include grasses, sugar crops, starch crops, oil crops and hydroponics.

 For many heat users, the combination of lower heating costs, as well as income from the RHI, makes investment compelling.
 Payback on initial investments can be achieved in as little as 4 years, and the return on investment can be as high as 25%, or even better